Wednesday, December 22, 2010

 Sunday, July 4, 2010

-Life's A Beach, Not A Mountain
+Life's A Mountain, Not A Beach

 The sound of waves crashing on the shore has always been an elixir for me.
 A respite, a repose from the craziness that is my life.
 My high school friend “Captain Zooms” and I discovered the joy of the ocean many years ago on a vacation to Nantucket and Martha’s Vineyard.
 We rented a catamaran and went sailing and wind surfing.
 Cruising inches off the ocean on a wind surfer, and lying out over a raised pontoon is all consuming.
 I have loved the ocean, and everything about it since that time.